First demonstration of a TES based cryogenic Li$_2$MoO$_4$detector for neutrinoless double beta decay search: Abstract

 \section{Abstract}

 Cryogenic calorimetric experiments to search for neutrinoless double-beta decay (\onbb) are highly competitive, scalable and versatile in isotope.
 The largest planned detector array, CUPID, is comprised of about 1500 individual \enrLMO detector modules with a further scale up envisioned for a follow up experiment (CUPID-1T).
 In this article, we present a novel detector concept targeting this second stage with a low impedance TES based readout for the \lmo absorber that is easily mass-produced and lends itself to a multiplexed readout.
 We present the detector design and results from a first prototype detector operated at the NEXUS shallow underground facility at Fermilab.
 The detector is a 2-cm-side cube with 21\,g mass that is strongly thermally coupled to its readout chip to allow rise-times of $\sim$0.5\,ms. This design is more than one order of magnitude faster than present NTD based detectors and is hence expected to effectively mitigate backgrounds generated through the pile-up of two independent two neutrino decay events coinciding close in time.
 Together with a baseline resolution of 1.95\,keV (FWHM) these performance parameters extrapolate to a background index from pile-up as low as $5\cdot 10^{-6}\,$counts/keV/kg/yr in CUPID size crystals.
 The detector was calibrated up to the MeV region showing sufficient dynamic range for \onbb searches.
-In combination with a SuperCDMS HVeV detector this setup also allowed us to perform a precision measurement of the scintillation time constants of \lmo.
-The crystal showed a significant fast scintillation emission with O(10\,$\mu$s) time-scale, more than an order below the detector response of presently considered light detectors suggesting the possibility of further progress in pile-up rejection through better light detectors in the future.
+In combination with a SuperCDMS HVeV detector this setup also allowed us to perform a precision measurement of the scintillation time constants of \lmo, which showed a primary component with a fast O(20~$\mu$s) time scale.

 \keywords{Double-beta decay \and Cryogenic detector \and Scintillating bolometer \and Scintillator \and $^{100}$Mo \and Lithium molybdate \and Particle identification \and Transition Edge Sensor \and Low background}